mingwangrrc/WEBD-2008-Web-Development-2/README.md

-WEBD-2008: Web Development 2
+# WEBD-2008: Web Development 2

-Course Description
+## Course Description

-WEBD-2008, Web Development 2, is designed to build upon the skills acquired in the Web Development 1 course.
-This course introduces students to server-side technologies for creating dynamic and interactive websites.
-Key topics include:
+WEBD-2008, Web Development 2, builds on the skills from Web Development 1.
+This course focuses on employing server-side technologies to create rich and dynamic websites.
+The curriculum includes:

-Development of dynamic web pages generated from data stored in databases.
+- **Dynamic Web Pages**: Generated from data stored in databases.
-Data validation for server-side processing of web form submissions.
-Utilization of session cookies to maintain stateful interactions with users.
-Technologies covered:
+- **Data Validation**: Handling data submitted to the server via web forms and storing that data in a database.
+- **Session Cookies**: Using cookies to maintain data persistence for clients.

+**Technologies used**:
-PHP: For server-side scripting.
+- **PHP**: For server-side scripting.
-MySQL: As the relational database management system.
+- **MySQL**: As the relational database management system.
-JavaScript: For enhancing client-side interactivity.
+- **JavaScript**: For dynamic client-side updates.

-Repository Overview
+## Repository Overview

-This repository contains course assignments and project templates for students enrolled in WEBD-2008.
-It serves as a resource and starting point for hands-on web development practice focusing on server-side technologies.
+This repository contains the course assignments and projects for WEBD-2008.
+It provides essential templates and resources for practicing server-side web development.

-Installation
+## Installation

-To set up the environment necessary for these projects, you will need:
+To participate in the assignments, you will need:

-Apache Web Server
-MySQL Database
-PHP Interpreter
+1. **Apache Web Server**
+2. **MySQL Database**
+3. **PHP Interpreter**

-These components are often bundled in software stacks like XAMPP or MAMP, which simplify the installation process.
+These are available in software stacks like XAMPP or MAMP, which are recommended for easy installation.

-Usage
+## Usage

-Each directory in the repository corresponds to a specific assignment or project.
-Follow the README.md files within each directory for detailed instructions on how to deploy and run the applications.
+Each folder in this repository corresponds to a specific assignment or project.
+Detailed instructions for deployment and operation are available in the README.md files within each folder.

+---

-Warnings and Disclaimers
+## Warnings and Disclaimers

-Academic Integrity
+### Academic Integrity
-This repository is intended for educational purposes only.
-Students are encouraged to use these materials to enhance learning but must adhere to the academic integrity policies of their respective institutions when submitting assignments.
+This repository is intended for educational use.
+Students must adhere to the academic integrity guidelines of their institutions when using these materials for coursework.

-Data Handling
+### Data Handling
-While this course involves handling simulated data, students must ensure proper security practices are followed, especially when adapting these examples for real-world applications.
+Ensure that all security best practices are followed, particularly when projects simulate handling real data.

-Software Use
+### Software Use
-All software used in this course should be utilized in accordance with their respective licenses.
-It is the responsibility of the user to comply with all such licenses.
+Ensure compliance with the licenses of all software used in this course.
+It is the responsibility of the user to adhere to these licenses.

+---